What Is Compassionate Care? Compassionate vs. Caring in Nursing

 Written by Ann Real, BSN, RN Content Writer, IntelyCare

-Compassionate vs. Caring: Definitions
+Compassionate vs. Caring: Differences

 The word “compassion” stems from the Latin compati, which means “to suffer with.”
 It’s described as the emotion that emerges when you encounter someone else’s suffering and want to relieve it.
-These are the main components of compassionate care in nursing:
+These are the main main components of compassionate care in nursing:

 Then there’s caring in nursing, which is viewed as a special connection between nurses and patients, where nurses use their knowledge and skills to protect, emotionally support, and meet patients’ needs.
 Caring goes beyond feelings; it’s about taking meaningful actions.